awsdocs/amazon-ec2-user-guide/doc_source/SSL-on-an-instance.md

 ## Appendix: Let's Encrypt with Certbot on Amazon Linux 2<a name="letsencrypt"></a>

-The [Let's Encrypt](https://letsencrypt.org/) certificate authority is the centerpiece of an effort by the Electronic Frontier Foundation \(EFF\) to encrypt the entire internet\.
+The [Let's Encrypt](https://letsencrypt.org/) certificate authority is the centerpiece of an effort by the Electronic Frontier Foundation \(EFF\) to encrypt the entire Internet\.
 In line with that goal, Let's Encrypt host certificates are designed to be created, validated, installed, and maintained with minimal human intervention\.
 The automated aspects of certificate management are carried out by a software agent running on your webserver\.
 After you install and configure the agent, it communicates securely with Let's Encrypt and performs administrative tasks on Apache and the key management system\.
 This tutorial uses the free [Certbot](https://certbot.eff.org) agent because it allows you either to supply a customized encryption key as the basis for your certificates, or to allow the agent itself to create a key based on its defaults\.
 You can also configure Certbot to renew your certificates on a regular basis without human interaction, as described below in [To automate Certbot](#automate_certbot)\.
 For more information, consult the Certbot [User Guide](https://certbot.eff.org/docs/using.html) and [man page](http://manpages.ubuntu.com/manpages/bionic/en/man1/certbot.1.html)\.

 ![\[Certbot logo\]](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/images/certbot-logo-7.png)